coffeeunderrun/uacpi-bindings-pascal/README.md

 This repository contains the Pascal unit for uACPI bindings.

 > [!WARNING]
-> This is a work-in-progress and requires further testing.

-> [!NOTE]
-> Only barebones bindings implemented at this point.
+> Most of the bindings have been implemented.
-> Full support is in progress.
+> However, thorough testing is still in progress.

 ### Acknowledgments